summerdruid/WAD2group/README.md

 Specification

-[Done]Login
-[Done]Signup
-[Done]logout
+[Done]Login,
+[Done]Signup,
+[Done]logout,
-[Done]Create event
+[Done]Create event,
-[Done]View event
+[Done]View event,
-Share event
+Share event,
-Look for event
+Look for event,
-Like event
+Like event,
-Share event
+Share event,
-Recommend event
+Recommend event,
-Delete event
+Delete event,
-Edit event
+Edit event,
-[Not done]Privacy
+[Not done]Privacy,
-[Not done]Notify users who liked an event that has been edited.
-[Done]navigate to categories
-check for events in a location see event location on a map
+[Not done]Notify users who liked an event that has been edited, [Done]navigate to categories, check for events in a location, see event location on a map,